chef-boneyard/delivery_self_guided_trial/new_cookbook.md

         chef generate cookbook new-cookbook
         cd new-cookbook
-  * This use chefdk to generate a new cookbook including a defaualt recipe and default chefspec tests
+  * This use ChefDK to generate a new cookbook including a default recipe and default ChefSpec tests

 4. Create initial commit